-Wondering what Cava wine is?
+What is Cava wine?
 In short, Cava wine is Spanish sparkling wine.
-You have probably had Cava wine and didn’t even know it.
-Cava wine is a great alternative to Champagne.
+Cava wine is a great affordable alternative to Champagne.
 It is great when you want to pop some bubbly without breaking the bank.

 All About Cava Wine